ivafanas/sltbench/README.md

 # Why sltbench

-The closest and the most famous analog is googlebench - microbenchmarking library from Google engineers.
+The closest and the most famous analogue is googlebench - microbenchmarking library from Google engineers.

-The key features of `sltbench` are:
+Key features of `sltbench` are:
 * sltbench is about *4.7x times faster* than googlebench (test execution time).
-* sltbench produces results with less timing error, which really matters for performance results reproducibility.
+* sltbench produces results with less timing error, which matters for performance results reproducibility.
 About 5x times improvement for testing dataset.
 * Supports correct mutable fixtures.
-* Supports lazy arguments generation including reading from file, autogeneration etc.. (critical for large  input datasets which does not fit into RAM all together, but perfectly fit one by one)
+* Supports lazy arguments generation including reading from file, autogeneration etc.. (critical for large input datasets which does not fit into RAM all together)
 * Output customization, separate tools for performance results comparison and more.

-(The results below are obtained on 4 cores i7-2600 CPU @ 3.40GHz, 8Gb RAM
+(Results below are obtained on 4 cores i7-2600 CPU @ 3.40GHz, 8Gb RAM
 for sltbench dataset; see "Metrics" section for details; see "How to benchmark" section for instructions)